rems-project/cn-tutorial/src/tutorial-with-bcp-comments.md

 - the caller will receive back a resource `Owned<int>(p)` when `read` returns.

+BCP: What are v1 and v2?
+Can I leave them out or replace with _?

 ### Resource outputs

 However, a caller of `read` may also wish to know that `read` actually returns the correct value, the pointee of `p`, and also that it does not change memory at location `p`.
 To phrase both we need a way to refer to the pointee of `p`.